 Constructing the Paint Racks

 Instead of using spools of thread and zip ties, my dad devised a way to use PVC pipe and caps to create both the proper spacing and to securely hang the shelves.
 You will need to use a hack saw to cut 3” sections of your PVC pipe.
 One inch from the end of each piece, use your hack saw to cut 1/4” wide notches halfway into the pipe.
 Do this for each of your sections of pipe; you will need four for each rack.

 Check to make sure your wire shelves fit in the notches you created.
-The PVC pipe will keep the wire shelves in place, while the pipe caps keep the rack properly spaced away from the wall.
+The PVC pipe acts as spacers that will keep the wire shelves in place, while the pipe caps keep the rack properly spaced away from the wall.

 The section of PVC pipe at the top of each rack supports the most weight, so you will need to screw this piece into the wall.
 First, decide where you will hang your rack.
 Then drill a hole in the wall where the top corner will be, and insert a molly.